MicrosoftDocs/azure-stack-docs.hu-HU/azure-stack/user/azure-stack-key-vault-push-secret-into-vm.md

   -AsPlainText

 Export-PfxCertificate `
-  -cert "cert:\localMachine\my\<Certificate Thumbprint that was created in the previous step>" ` -FilePath "<Fully qualified path where the exported certificate can be stored>" ` -Password $pwd
+  -cert "cert:\localMachine\my\<certificate thumbprint that was created in the previous step>" ` -FilePath "<Fully qualified path to where the exported certificate can be stored>" ` -Password $pwd

 # Create a key vault and upload the certificate into the key vault as a secret